• Skip to primary navigation

 –> pay attention to the words spoken but also to the mood of the speaker (quiet, inquiring, nervous, etc.);

-–> remember that you’ll have a little time at the end of the listening to complete this part.
+–> remember that you have a little time at the end of the listening at your disposal, to complete this part.

 The Expresión e Interacción Escritas consists of:

-In the task 1, you have to write a note, an email, a message or a postcard, in answer to a text that you’re given.
+In the Task 1, you must write a note, an email, a message or a postcard in response to a text that you’re given.

-In the task 2, you have to write a text exposing your point of view, describing, narrating something.
+In the Task 2, you have to write a text exposing your point of view, describing, or narrating something.
 You can choose between two options:

 A: a personal composition, based on instructions given;